A chronology of key events:

 2006 March - Trans-Dniester leadership reacts angrily to new regulations requiring goods entering Ukraine from Dniester to have Moldovan customs stamp.
 Moldova says the rules, backed by the EU, US and OSCE, aim to stop smuggling.

-Moldova protests against a Russian decision to suspend imports of Moldovan wine on health grounds, saying the move is politically motivated.
+Moldova protests against a Russian decision to temporarily suspend imports of Moldovan wine on health grounds, saying the move is politically motivated.

 2006 July - Eight die and several dozen are injured as minibus explodes in Dniester.

 2006 September - Trans-Dniester referendum VOTE overwhelmingly backs independence from Moldova and a plan eventually to become part of Russia.Tensions with Romania

 2007 March - Government accuses Romania of undermining the country by easing Romanian citizenship application procedures for Moldovans.
 Romanian citizenship allows Moldovans to travel without visas within the EU.
 Government reverses decision to allow Romania to open two new consulates in Moldova.

 2008 March - Prime Minister Vasile Tarlev resigns, saying the country needs a government with more public appeal.
 President Voronin nominates deputy prime minister Zinaida Greceanii, another Communist, as Moldova's first woman premier.